 (2) The department shall use data from the letters of intent to determine the allocation for each project.

-(3) No funds shall be distributed until the appropriation is released by the controlling board.
+(3) No community capital assistance funds shall be distributed until the appropriation is released by the controlling board.

-(4) The facility to be made accessible or renovated shall house no more than eight individuals.
+(4) The residential property to be made accessible or renovated shall be home to no more than four individuals.

 (5) An addition to an existing structure is allowed only as part of an authorized accessibility modification.

-(6) The department shall review requests based upon the following:
+(6) The department shall review requests based upon: